lsst-tstn/tstn-010/index.rst

 All code in the `ts_observatory_control` requires documentation to a level where other developers can diagnose the utility and fix any issues that are resulting in failed tests.
-This must include a description of the utility, a description of the inputs/outputs, and depending on the complexity of the function an example may be required.
+This must include a description of the utility, a description of the inputs/outputs, and depending on the complexity of the function, examples may be required.

-Each utility must come with a set of tests (and test data if required), tests must include:
+Each utility must come with a set of tests (and accompanying data if required), tests must include:

 - Validation of appropriate input types (dtypes)

-    - Verification of appropriate values are only required if the values are not checked/verified elsewhere (such as at lower levels (e.g. the CSCs).
+    - Verification of appropriate input values are only required if the values are not checked/verified elsewhere (such as at lower levels (e.g. the CSCs).

 - Testing of end-to-end functionality for the primary functions for appropriate inputs